KietNhiTran/System-Design/README.md

 # Solution Design Demonstration

 ## Why this design
-I would like to demonstrate my ability to learn, adopt company technology and well understand the design principle of adopted platform.
+I would like to demonstrate my ability to learn, adopt company cloud technology and well understand the design principle of adopted platform.
+I believe it is p

 ## Background and context of the solution design
 This is a replatform and rearchitecure solution to move SAP ITOA into SAP Cloud Platform under SAP HANA toolings.